localvoid/ivi/documentation/advanced/dev-mode.md

 # Development Mode

-To improve developer experience, ivi provides many different features and runtime checks that will be enabled when Development Mode is active.
+There many different runtime checks and other useful features when Development Mode is enabled.
+It is important to provide a good developer experience, especially when something doesn't work as expected.

-The biggest chunk of the code base is implementing different features and runtime checks for Development Mode.
-When application is build for production, all this code will be removed and generated javascript bundle will be relatively small.
+The biggest chunk of the code base is an implementation of different features and runtime checks for Development Mode.
+All Development Mode features are carefully implemented to make sure that everything will be removed from production build.
+When application is build for production, all this code is removed and generated javascript bundle is relatively small.

+## Configuration

-## Flags
+### Flags

-Flags are used to control Development Mode behaviour.
-By default, Development Mode flags will have `0` value.
-`setDevModeFlags` function is used to assign flags.
+There is a set of different flags that are used to configure Development Mode. `setDevModeFlags` function is used to assign this flags.

 ```ts
 const enum DevModeFlags {